“This City, My City (after Fatimah Asghar)”

 Bearing its teeth.
 Tenderly

-Used with permission by the author.
-This poem was read in the On Being episode “Called and Conflicted.”
+This poem was originally read in the unedited version of the On Being episode “Called and Conflicted.”